mitre/secure-coding-case-studies/go/msccs-9.md

 Once the local file has been copied into the table, the adversary can then query the `temp_storage` table to view the contents of the file.

+### Fix:

-**Mitigation:** To fix this issue, several input validation measures were added to the source code that constructs the DSN string.
+To fix this issue, several input validation measures were added to the source code that constructs the DSN string.
 The first change was the implementation of the ParseConnectionConfig() function containing these checks in a new file grom\db.go.

 On line 65 the user-provided value for the port number is first converted to an integer using Go’s `strconv.Atoi` method, returning an error in case the value is not an integer.
 Inputs for parameters specific to MySQL are then validated beginning on line 71 with the user-provided value for the `parseTime` parameter being constrained to specific Boolean-like values (i.e., 1, t, T, TRUE, true, True, 0, f, F, FALSE, false, and False) using the builtin Go method `strconv.ParseBool`, returning an error on any other value.
 On line 75, the user-provided value for the location is constrained by using the builtin Go method `time.LoadLocation`, returning an error if the location value does not correspond to a valid time zone.
 On line 79, the `strconv.ParseBool` method is used again to constrain the user-provided `allowClearTextPasswords` parameter to Boolean-like values, returning an error otherwise.
 On line 90, the `strconv.Atoi` method is used again to ensure that the user-provided connection timeout value is an integer, returning an error otherwise.
 Finally, on lines 96-99, `url.PathEscape` is used to encode special characters in the username, password, database, and hostname fields so that they are safe for use in URLs and queries.